Food Standards Agency backs call to make allergy information compulsory on menus

 “In today’s discussions, it was clear that the board feel that we should set an expectation that food businesses like coffee shops and restaurants provide allergen information in writing as well as having a conversation.

-“I will write to ministers in England, Wales and Northern Ireland and contact my counterpart at Food Standards Scotland to discuss the board’s position as the board would like to see them take this forward on a four-country basis.
+“I will write to ministers in England, Wales and Northern Ireland.
+The board would like to see them take this forward on a four-country basis.

-“Meanwhile I want us to do all we can in the FSA to provide guidance and support to business so that we can quickly start to make improvements that will be helpful for people with food hypersensitivities when they are eating out.

 “I would also like to thank the Carey family for all their work in highlighting the importance of this issue since their son Owen died tragically after unwittingly eating food he was allergic to in 2017.”